 - The most common use of Bluetooth is transferring any file and other data without wired communication.
 Users can also receive any file in return if needed.
 It turns into a good idea when anyone wants to send big-sized files to the receiver when the Wi-Fi signal is dead.

 - Bluetooth makes the wireless speakers or headphones connected to our mobile phones to listen to music without worrying about wires or cords getting tangled.

 - Bluetooth can connect to the car's dashboard, enabling any device to accept calls, hear music, or get directions from GPS.
 This technique is quite helpful for those users who are busy driving on the roads and can't handle their phones.

 According to the different types of applications, we can classify Bluetooth technology into the following types:

-- Bluetooth Headsets: This type of headset provides connections to our mobile phones or smartphones without applying any hands or wires.
+- Bluetooth Headsets: This headset provides connections to our mobile phones or smartphones without applying any hands or wires.
 This technology enables us to receive or make a call via Bluetooth.
-Developers developed these are a kind of headsets with voice reorganization mechanism; capable of dialing & talking without using the mobile headset.
+Developers developed these are a kind of headsets with a voice reorganization mechanism; capable of dialing & talking without using the mobile headset.

 - Stereo Headset: It is a similar traditional headset wirelessly.
 We use these headsets to connect to music players and hear music from our mobile phones or smartphone, using wireless communication.